-2. Select the cloud service provider that you want to create a stack in.
+- 2. Select the Cloud service provider that you want to create a stack in. - 3.
+Enter the desired information for the new stack: Name, Type, Prefix, Credential, Head Node Size, Subnet Network / Network ID, and Description.

-3. Enter the desired information for the new stack: Name, Type, Prefix, Credential, Head Node Size, Subnet Network, and Description.
 Advanced

-Clicking the Advanced button shows these additional fields: Private IP, Proxy, Source Image, SSH Username, Security, and Volume.
+Clicking the Advanced button shows these additional fields: Private IP, Proxy, Source Image, SSH Username, Security, Volume Size, Server Provisioner, Node Provisioner, and Files.
 Note: The available fields vary based on the provider.

 - 4. Click Save.
-The state shows None until it is built. - 5.
-Repeat the steps in this section to create additional clusters as desired.
+The Built state shows None until it is built. - 5.
+Repeat the steps in this section to create additional stacks as desired.